How to Mitigate Fire Risk on Affordable Housing Construction Sites

 Affordable housing organizations rehabilitating aging residential properties or building new developments are exposed to new risks, including the potential for fire on a construction site.

-Between 2016-2020, U.S. fire departments responded to an average of 4,300 fires in buildings under construction per year, according to the National Fire Protection Association (NFPA).
-These fires caused five fatalities, 62 injuries, and $376 million in property damage annually.
+From 2017 to 2021, U.S. fire departments responded to an average of 4,440 fires in buildings under construction per year, according to the National Fire Protection Association (NFPA).
+These fires caused five fatalities, 59 injuries, and $370 million in property damage annually.
 About three-quarters of fires involved residential buildings.

 Why are buildings under construction at risk?

-Interestingly, cooking equipment is historically the leading cause of fires on construction sites, NFPA research notes.
-Dating back to 2020, 19 percent of fires in buildings under construction were caused by cooking equipment.
-The second leading cause was electrical distribution and lighting, followed by heating equipment, arson, and smoking materials.
+Interestingly, cooking equipment is historically the leading cause of fires on construction sites; NFPA research notes that 19 percent of fires in buildings under construction were caused by cooking equipment.
+The second leading cause was electrical distribution and lighting, followed by arson and heating equipment.

 Construction sites also tend to include equipment and work (e.g., welding, soldering, grinding) that have the potential to spark a fire.
 Unsecured construction sites tend to invite trespassing, which can lead to arson incidents.
 Fire protection systems in buildings under construction are often non-existent or not operational, meaning fires have the potential to spread uninhibited.